mienaikoe/ziyu/Chapters/4-5-Chapter27.md

 I smirked with vigor at hae words.

-"But first," she interjected, "Let's get some rest."
+"But first," she interjected, "Let's get some rest.
+We'll be safe here for a while."

 Through the night, I took her words into my heart through the sweat on my cheeks and in my eyes.
 And my lungs had never felt so full of life.